CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 A Quality of Earnings (QoE) analysis is a specialized financial investigation that examines the reliability, sustainability, and true economic reality behind a company’s reported earnings.
 Unlike a standard audit — which verifies that financial statements comply with accounting rules — a QoE digs into whether the numbers accurately reflect what the business actually produces and whether those results can be expected to continue under new ownership or in a contested proceeding.

-At Joey Friedman CPA PA, we provide independent QoE analyses for buyers, sellers, attorneys, and lenders engaged in mergers and acquisitions, business sales, valuation disputes, earnout disagreements, and pre-sale planning.
-For legal counsel, a well-documented QoE is the foundation of credible financial testimony, damages calculations, and representations-and-warranties claims.
+At Joey Friedman CPA PA, we provide independent QoE analyses for buyers, sellers, attorneys, lenders, business owners, and advisors engaged in mergers and acquisitions, business sales, valuation disputes, earnout disagreements, and pre-sale planning.
+For buyers, sellers, lenders, business owners, advisors, and counsel, a well-documented QoE can support transaction diligence, financing decisions, valuation disputes, earnout disagreements, and post-closing claims.
 Our work gives every decision-maker — whether at the negotiating table or in litigation — the confidence to act on defensible numbers.

 When a QoE Is Needed